 The latest Global Energy Crisis (Version 7.3) made the opening of the 2026 Bangkok International Motor Show (BIMS) much more important than it might have been just a few weeks ago.
-Spiking petrol pump prices act directly on the hip-pocket nerve and as the world's car manufacturers formed up to face the Thai masses, the mood was remarkably upbeat.
+Spiking petrol pump prices act directly on the hip-pocket nerve and as the world's car manufacturers formed up to face 2,000,000 showgoers on Wednesday morning (25 March 2026), the mood of the exhibitors was remarkably upbeat.

 The implications for the Thai automotive industry are far more than a short term domestic sales gain though, because Thailand plays a unique role in the global automotive industry.
 Though the major new model announcements this week come from brands associated with different nationalities (such as China, India, Germany and Japan), many of them will be manufactured in Thailand for export markets globally.